CTSATLAS/atlas-design/README.md

-#atlas-design
+#atlas-design - careersource-master

-This repo holds the ATLAS design files.
-If we are to create a custom theme for any of our regions it will be added here as another branch.
+This is the master theme for all CareerSource front-ends.